 Everyone can see results from hyaluronic acid, but it’s especially beneficial for those of us with dry and dehydrated skin.
 Mature skin can also experience huge benefits as natural hyaluronic acid levels are lower.

-But, products with hyaluronic acid can also be used by those with normal to combination skin, as we all lose moisture and can do from a hydration boost now and again.
+But, products with hyaluronic acid can also be used by those with normal to combination skin, as we all lose moisture and can do so from a hydration boost now and again.
 It’s even been shown to be safe for those with sensitive and acne-prone skin.

 Are there any side effects of hyaluronic acid?